CharlesPikachu/FreeGPTHub/README.md

 Please note that the APIs in FreeGPTHub mainly rely on free endpoints scraped from the public internet, so their speed and stability cannot be guaranteed.

+# 🧪 Playground

+Here are some projects built on top of FreeGPTHub,

+...

 # 📦 Install

 You have three installation methods to choose from,